swcarpentry/python-novice-gapminder/episodes/06-libraries.md

 ~~~
 {: .output}

-## Create an alias for a library when importing it to shorten programs.
+## Create an alias for a library module when importing it to shorten programs.

-*   Use `import...as...` to give a library a short *alias* while importing it.
+*   Use `import ... as ...` to give a library a short *alias* while importing it.
 *   Then refer to items in the library using that shortened name.

 ~~~